matjack9/appcess-labs/README.md

   belongs_to :school
   belongs_to :project
   belongs_to :user, optional: true
-  # School admin users assign Projects to School non-admin users (students) to work on after Contract acceptance
+  # School admin users assign Projects to School non-admin Users (students) to work on after Contract acceptance

   validates :school_id, uniqueness: { scope: :project_id }
-  # a Project can belong to multiple schools (through Contracts), but
+  # a Project can belong to multiple schools (through Contracts), but there can only be one Contract joining them

   after_save :set_times, if: :will_save_change_to_is_accepted?
   # deadlines are set upon contract acceptance